telekom-mms/sectpmctl/README.md

 Setting the endorsement authorization password to a random value without storing it enhances privacy because the endorsement hierarchy can be used to uniquely identify your device.
-If you know that you need access to the endorsement hierarchy, you should remove the option '--setforgetendorsement' from the 'sudo sectpmctl tpm provisioning' command in the installation section.
+If you know that you need access to the endorsement hierarchy, you should remove the option `--setforgetendorsement` from the `sudo sectpmctl tpm provisioning` command in the [installation](#Installation) section.
 When this option is not set, the endorsement authorization password will be empty.
-You can change this option also at a later time by reinstalling sectpmctl again (see the recovery section for how to do it).
+You can change this option also at a later time by reinstalling sectpmctl again (see the [recovery](#Recovery) section for how to do it).

 ### One optional setting is dangerous (disabled by default)